Frequently Asked Questions About Wireless

 Why am I being taken back to the wireless registration page after authenticating my laptop for wireless?

 If you are a new student and have just activated your MyCCRI account, it will take anywhere from 1 hour to 24 hours for your account to be validated.

 Why am I getting "you are already registered" when trying to register as a CCRI student today after registering as a Guest the day before?

 If you are trying to register as student, staff, or faculty and you have already registered as a Guest, you will not be able to reregister using your MyCCRI account login information.
 Please call the Service Desk at 825-1112 for assistance.

-For assistance with the wireless network please contact the CCRI Service Desk at (401) 825-1112 or send email to email@example.com.
+For assistance with the wireless network please contact the IT Service Desk at (401) 825-1112 or send email to firstname.lastname@example.org.

 Wireless devices, such as portable phones, portable digital assistants (PDA) and personal response systems, that broadcast and receive information on the same frequency as the wireless network are not supported on campus due to the possibility of interference.